 - 1 bunch of cilantro , finely chopped

-- Soak the bulgur in abundant water for at least 2 hours prior to starting cooking.
+- Soak the bulgur in the water for at least 2 hours prior to starting cooking.

 - Drain the water, squeezing the bulgur to get rid of as much liquid as possible.
 Reserve bulgur.

 - In a pot heat the oil over high heat.

 - Brown the sausage.
 Lower the heat and add auyama, bell peppers, onion garlic, and tomatoes.
 Cook and stir until onions become transparent.
 Add tomato sauce, pepper, salt and oregano and mix well.
 Add the bulgur and coriander and mix well.

 - Cover and simmer over low heat for 5 minutes.